wvchallenges/se-challenge-payroll/README.md

 1. 0 or more data rows

-In addition, the file name should be of the format `time-report-x.csv`, where `x` is the ID of the time report.
+In addition, the file name should be of the format `time-report-x.csv`, where `x` is the ID of the time report represented as an integer.
 For example, `time-report-42.csv` would represent a report with an ID of `42`.

 In addition, the file name of the time report should be of the format `time-report-x.csv`, where `x` is the ID of the time report.
 For example, `time-report-42.csv` would represent a report with an ID of `42`.

 You can assume that:

 1. Columns will always be in that order.
-1. There will always be data in each column.
+1. There will always be data in each column and the number of hours worked will always be greater than 0.
 1. There will always be a well-formed header line.
 1. There will always be a well-formed file name.

 A sample input file named `time-report-42.csv` is included in this repo.

-### What your web-based application must do:
+### What your API must do:

 We've agreed to build an API with the following endpoints to serve HTTP requests: